-- 1. The Board was persuaded by the Respondent's application of "typical" PGI, vacancy, expenses of \$3,600 per suite and the median cap rate of 5.64% to produce a value of \$7,576,500. - 2.
-The GIM of the subject property at 10.56 falls within this range. - 3.
+- 1. The Board was persuaded by the Respondent's equity comparables chart (Exhibit R-1, page 166).
+The comparables were similar in terms of location, age and condition and the assessment of the subject property is well below the range. - 2.
+The Board also placed weight on the Respondent's GIM range of 9.24 to 13.24 when typicals had been applied to the sales comparables.
+The GIM of the subject property at 10.47 falls within this range. - 3.
 The Board accepts the procedure of selecting a median value and a sample of eight is an acceptable number of sales for the mass appraisal method stratification model. - 4.
-The Board placed little weight on the Complainant's third party support information from Cushman and Wakefield as it covered the entire City of Edmonton and was not broken down into areas.
-In addition, the report was not broken down into specific types of multi-family properties such as high rise, low rise and row houses. - 5.
+The Board placed little weight on the Complainant's third party support information from Cushman and Wakefield as the 2009 survey covered the entire City of Edmonton and it was not broken down into areas or into specific types of multi-family properties such as high rise, low rise and row houses. - 5.
 The Board accepts that the cap rate approach is an accepted methodology for valuation.
 However, the Board was not persuaded by the Complainant's use of the cap rate approach (C-1, page 2).
-The Complainant had supplied nine comparable sales all close to the subject property to derive the expenses per suite and also a cap rate for the subject property. - 6.
+The Complainant had supplied nine comparable sales all close to the subject property to derive the expenses per suite and also a cap rate for the subject property.
+The Board noted sale #7 contained 144 suites and the Board did not consider this to be a meaningful comparable sale due to its relatively large size.
+The Board noted two of the sales were used by both the Complainant and the Respondent. - 6.
 In addition, the Board was not persuaded by the Complainant's analysis in respect of "typical" expenses.
-The Complainant had supplied 9 comparable sales (C-1, page 2) but the Board noted there was little evidence or documentation on the sales expenses to support the figure provided by the Network. - 7.
+The Complainant had supplied 9 comparable sales (C-1, page 2) but the Board noted there was little evidence or documentation on the sales expenses to support the figures provided by the Network. - 7.
 The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
 The Complainant is applying GIMs and cap rates derived from the Network's reported actual income to the Respondent's typical income.
 This inconsistency results in an unreliable estimate of market value.
 The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner.